Taylor dispersion in arbitrarily shaped axisymmetric channels: Results and Discussion

 \subsection{Arbitrarily-shaped channels}

-We next demonstrate a novel application of our model to some arbitrarily-shaped axisymmetric channel.
+We next demonstrate a novel application of our model to a particular but arbitrary axisymmetric channel shape.
 Similar to the top plot of Figure \ref{fig:periodic}, the top plot of Figure \ref{fig:arbitrary} shows a plot of the channel geometry in coordinates of $r^*$ versus $x^*$ in a highly exaggerated aspect ratio for clarity.
 We show results for $Pe_{a_0}$ of 10 where $a_0$ is the radius at $x=0$.
-The channel shows plots of solute zones at non-dimensional times raging from 25 to 250.
+The channel shows plots of solute zones at non-dimensional times ranging from 25 to 250.
 The top half of the solute zones are raw results from the Brownian dynamics simulations, while the bottom half are plots of the predicted axial distribution of area-averaged concentration from the current model.
 Again we see excellent agreement between the axial distributions of Brownian dynamics particle densities and the axial distributions from the model.
-Note how the model captures the sudden positive and negative growth of variance as the solute traverses through contractions and expansions, respectively.
+Note how the model captures the sudden positive and negative growth of axial variance as the solute traverses through contractions and expansions, respectively.
 For example, note the sudden decreases in variance due to the expansion just upstream of $x^*=500$, and then the sudden increases in variance caused by the contraction near $x^*=700$.

-The middle plot of Figure \ref{fig:arbitrary} shows the variance of the solute zone as a function of nondimensional solute average axial location, $\overline{x}^*$.
-Plotted are the variance from the Brownian dynamics simulation and the current model.
-Note the excellent agreement between these two models again showing how the current model captures very well the detailed development of the variance.
-For example, note the sudden decreases of variance just upstream of $x^*=500$ and $x^*=800$, and the sudden increases of variance just upstream of $x^*=700$.
+The middle plot of Figure \ref{fig:arbitrary} shows the axial variance of the solute zone as a function of nondimensional solute average axial location, $\overline{x}^*$.
+Plotted are the axial variance from the Brownian dynamics simulation and the current model.
+Note the excellent agreement between these two models again showing how the current model captures very well the detailed development of the axial variance.
+For example, note the sudden decreases of axial variance just upstream of $\overline{x}^*=500$ and $\overline{x}^*=800$, and the sudden increases of axial variance just upstream of $\overline{x}^*=700$.